October 30, 2025 (2mo ago) — last updated December 23, 2025 (8d ago)

 How to practice

-- Start with short exercises like a “Stress-Reducing Conversation.”
+• Start with a short “Stress-Reducing Conversation.”

-- Use provided scripts closely at first to avoid common pitfalls.
+• Use provided scripts closely at first to avoid common pitfalls.

 4. The 36 Questions to Accelerate Closeness